-Employees covered under the Living Wage Ordinance include any employee of a covered contractor who performs work for a County contract or purchase order.
+Employees covered under the Living Wage Ordinance include any employee of a covered contractor who performs work for a County agreement.
 The employee can be full-time, part-time, temporary, seasonal, or regular basis for wages or salary.

 (f) Non-Covered Employees